asatarin/testing-distributed-systems/README.md

 and Flume)
 * [TaxDC: A Taxonomy of Non-Deterministic Concurrency Bugs in Datacenter Distributed Systems](http://ucare.cs.uchicago.edu/pdf/asplos16-TaxDC.pdf) -- comprehencive taxonomy of bugs in distributed systems (Cassandra, Hadoop MapReduce, HBase, ZooKeeper)
 * [Redundancy does not imply fault tolerance: analysis of distributed storage reactions to single errors and corruptions](https://blog.acolyer.org/2017/03/08/redundancy-does-not-imply-fault-tolerance-analysis-of-distributed-storage-reactions-to-single-errors-and-corruptions/) -- study of several distributed systems (Redis, ZooKeeper, MongoDB, Cassandra, Kafka, RethinkDB) on how fault tolerant they are to data corruption and read/write errors
+* [An empirical study on the correctness of formally verified distributed systems](https://blog.acolyer.org/2017/05/29/an-empirical-study-on-the-correctness-of-formally-verified-distributed-systems/) -- stydy of bugs in formally verified distributed systems

 ### Richard Cook